 At present, KnAAZ is manufacturing more production-standard Su-35S planes.
-According to UAC President Mikhail Pogosyan, 12 more fighters of the type are to be delivered before year-end, while the plan for 2015 provides for construcmilitary aviation | programme tion and delivery of the final 14 of the 48 Su-35S fighters ordered.
-According to the programme manager, Igor Dyomin, a new five-year contract for a similar Su-35S batch is supposed to be signed by Sukhoi and the Defence Ministry.
-In addition, a political decision is said to have been made on the feasibility of Su-35 deliveries to China, with a contract to this effect to be signed after the technical and organisational issues have been settled.
-Sukhoi is hopeful that this may happen as soon as this year.
+According to UAC President Mikhail Pogosyan, plan for 2014 provides for construction and delivery of 12 fighters of the type while the plan for 2015 - of the final 14 from the 48 ordered.
+According to the chief designer Igor Dyomin, a new five-year contract for a similar Su-35S batch is supposed to be signed by Sukhoi and the Defence Ministry in the nearest future.